 National Certification for Surgical Technologists in Connecticut

-To increase your chances of successfully finding employment, it would be a wise decision to take the exam offered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA) to become a Certified Surgical Technologist (CST).
+After completing an accredited training program in Connecticut, To increase your chances of successfully finding employment, you must obtain your Certified Surgical Technologist (CST) certification from the National Board of Surgical Technology and Surgical Assisting.
+This organization provides an exam that covers all necessary safety and surgical procedures for proper operation in a medical setting, it would be a wise decision to take the exam offered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA) to become a Certified Surgical Technologist (CST).
 Not all employers will require this certification, but it will be a great addition to your resume as it exemplifies your level of expertise in surgical technology.
 It could also lead to higher pay.

-The NBSTSA requires surgical techs to recertify ever four years.
-This can be done by either successfully retaking the exam or providing proof of your continued competence with 60 completed credit hours of surgical technology coursework during the four-year period between exams.
+The NBSTSA requires surgical techs to recertify every four years.
+This can be done by either successfully retaking the exam or providing proof of your continued competence with 60 completed credit hours of surgical technology coursework during the four years between exams.

-As of May 2019, surgical techs in Connecticut were making an average of $28.39 per hour, according to Bureau of Labor Statistics (BLS) data.
-This is equivalent to $59,040 annually.
-Connecticut’s highest paid surgical technologists earned more than $78,870 during the same year according to the BLS.
+As of 2021, surgical techs in Connecticut were making an average salary of $29.65 per hour, according to Bureau of Labor Statistics (BLS) data.
+This is equivalent to $61,680 annually.
+Connecticut’s highest-paid surgical technologists earned more than $81,540 during the same year according to the BLS.

-About 1,090 surgical techs were employed in Connecticut during 2019, according to data from the Projections Managing Partnership (PMP).
-This number is expected to increase by 4.4 percent in the 10-year period from 2016 to 2026.
-This means that about 50 jobs will be added to the field.
+About 1,100 surgical techs were employed in Connecticut in 2020, according to data from the Projections Managing Partnership (PMP).
+This number is expected to increase by 6 percent in the 10 years from 2020 to 2030.
+This means that about 90 jobs will be added to the field.

 Working as a Surgical Technologist in Connecticut